apkuki/planka-cli/README.md

 }
 ```

-Notes:
+**Configuration Notes:**
 - `authorization` contains credentials used for authentication.
-Password entry is masked when you run `node src/index.js config`.
+Password entry is masked when you run `planka config`.
 - `default.PLANKA_BOARD_ID` is used when no per-project override exists.
 - `projects` can contain per-project overrides keyed by absolute project path — useful if you maintain multiple boards for different repositories.